Beer makes a good servant but a very bad master; a short story.

 “No, I never drink in the day.
 And I don’t get drunk but the good wife says I do get silly.
-And I’m in bed and asleep by eight thirty.”
+I am usually in bed and asleep by eight-thirty.”

 “Why so much, Mr L?
 You do realise this means you’re an alcoholic?”

-“I s’pose… but I never get drunk.
+“I s’pose but I do not get drunk.
 And I never drink in the day!” he added hotly.

 I nodded.
-“But nevertheless, it’s obviously the cause of all these bizarre pains you’ve been having.”
+“But nevertheless, it’s obviously the cause of all these bizarre pains you have been experiencing.”

 “I don’t think so.”